flok/flok/README.md

 ### Hi there 👋

-I'm Florian K. I'm 24 years old, studying technical computer science at the BHT, Germany with a focus on embedded systems.
+I'm Florian K. I'm 25 years old, studying computer engineering at the BHT, Germany with a focus on embedded systems.

-Currently fiddling with the PS5 Controller
+Currently fiddling with the PS5 Controller and writing my thesis in Data Science
 <!--
 **flok/flok** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.